olafwrieden/mac-installer/README.md

   </tbody>
 </table>

+## Getting Started
+A short guide is located on Mac Installer's official website, and can be found on the [Getting Started](https://macinstaller.com/guide.html) page.

 ### See something that can be improved?
 While this is not an active project of mine, I would love to hear from you.
 Feel free to submit a Pull Request if you can improve this repository, or open an issue should you encounter a bug. 🐞